numinit/CTF/SwampCTF-2018/pwn/astral-mind-500/astral-mind.md

 target: it runs `arr[idx](void *)` for an index and an array of function pointers, without checking the index whatsoever.
-Since `arr` is on the stack when a pointer to it is passed to `call_function`, we can write data to the stack and have the program jump there - if we can control the index with the neural network.
+Since `arr` is on the stack when a pointer to it is passed to `call_function`, we can write a pointer to the stack in unrelated data and have the program jump to it - if we can control the index the pointer is loaded from with the neural network.

 ----

 That's as far as I got before falling asleep at 7 AM on the last day of SwampCTF.
-I woke up with less than an hour before the CTF ended, so this part was done after the CTF ended.
+I woke up with less than an hour before the CTF ended, so this part was done afterwards.

 The stack looks like this: